Plural Weddings of Ecosexual Love

 The facilitated process for this workshop involves participants’ activation of their ability to sense the Earth as a sensual, amorous, caressing, devoted, fluid, generous, and inclusive lover, with sensual responses to the presence, movement and sound of all four elements in the Ecosystem’s environment, including water, air, fire/sunshine, and earth/soil.
 It concludes with an exercise of connection with Earth energies surging from the ground, and with geothermic fire.

 This workshop is designed to generate an awareness of the Earth as a planet hospitable to love.
 It brings participants’ awareness to the natural ecosystem where the workshop itself happens, and the four elements of nature as they manifest in that particular locale.
 Participants are invited to experience their connectedness to these elements through synesthesia: the combination of sensorial experiences that enable one’s perception of water, air, fire and earth.
 The facilitation enhances these perceptions, activating sensibility through skin, nostrils, eyes, hands, and ears.
 Participants experience their personal ecosystem in connection with others and in the context of the surrounding ecosystems of a particular locale.
-They are encouraged to acknowledge Gaia as the lover we all share.
+They are encouraged to acknowledge Gaia as the partner we all share.
 The myth that the energy of love can be contained in a close circuit between two persons is dispelled.
 Earth is recognized as the most compersive of all lovers: the one who welcomes lovers in her beautiful ecosystems, and the one who offers hospitality, participation, and sustenance to all the loves that be.
 Participants become aware that sharing this lover fairly, honestly, and equally with others, including humans and other forms of life, is what makes love the ecology of life.

 III.
 Know and Love Those who Share This Lover with You: Humankind.